OCR-tech/AdaptDL/CONTRIBUTING.md

     ```
     git push origin my-feature-branch
     ```
 6)  **Open a Pull Request (PR)**: Go to the original repository and open a pull request.
 Provide a detailed description of your changes in the PR.
-Be sure to reference the issue it resolves (if applicable) by using `#issue_number`.

-    Example:
+Please see an example:

     ```
     Fixes #123 - Add feature X to improve functionality
     ```